LogtalkDotOrg/logtalk3/QUICK_START.md

 On Windows systems, shortcuts for running Logtalk with selected back-end Prolog compilers are created on the `Start Menu/Programs/Logtalk` menu.
-The first run of the XSB integration shortcuts must be as an administrator (right-click on the shortcut and select the "Run as administrator" option).
+The first run of the XSB integration shortcuts may require administrator privileges depending on the XSB installation (right-click on the shortcut and select the "Run as administrator" option).

-If you get an unexpected failure when using one of the Prolog integration shortcuts, consult the `adapters/NOTES.txt` file in the Logtalk installation folder for compatibility notes.
+If you get an unexpected failure when using one of the Prolog integration scripts or shortcuts, consult the `adapters/NOTES.txt` file in the Logtalk installation folder for compatibility notes.
+For the integration scripts, see also the integration script man page.

 2. Open the `manuals/index.html` file with a web browser.